guygreen23/Learning-MERN/README.md

 1. We've created 3 pages, a dashboard to act as homepage, login and register.
 2. We've added forms to log in and register.

-## Commit 5: Redux, Axios, and other bridges.
+## Commit 5: Redux, Axios, and others.
 I began using redux, and are connecting the frontend to the backend using axios.